[Editor’s note: content updated on September 26, 2018]

 If you own a business, chances are you think about the company and your staff on a daily basis.
-Do you have an employee who if they didn’t show up for work tomorrow, or ever again, would directly affect your business?
-Who is the difference maker in your company?
-How do you identify them?
-These people are the ones who if they were suddenly gone would impact the company whether it’s regarding:
+Do you have an employee who would directly affect business operations if that person didn’t show up for work again?

 - Loss of skill and experience